Sugar substitute: Body weight

-Numerous reviews have concluded that the association between body weight and non-nutritive sweetener usage is inconclusive.
+Reviews and dietetic professionals have concluded that moderate use of non-nutritive sweeteners as a safe replacement for sugars may help limit energy intake and assist with managing blood glucose and weight.
+Other reviews found that the association between body weight and non-nutritive sweetener usage is inconclusive.
 Observational studies tend to show a relation with increased body weight, while randomized controlled trials instead show a little causal weight loss.
 Other reviews concluded that use of non-nutritive sweeteners instead of sugar reduces body weight.

 Obesity

 There is little evidence that artificial sweeteners directly affect the onset and mechanisms of obesity, although consuming sweetened products is associated with weight gain in children.
-Some preliminary studies indicate that consumption of products manufactured with artificial sweeteners is associated with obesity and metabolic syndrome, decreased satiety, disturbed glucose metabolism, and weight gain, mainly due to increased overall calorie intake, although the numerous factors influencing obesity remain poorly studied, as of 2021.
+Some preliminary studies indicate that consumption of products manufactured with artificial sweeteners is associated with obesity and metabolic syndrome, decreased satiety, disturbed glucose metabolism and weight gain, mainly due to increased overall calorie intake, although the numerous factors influencing obesity remain poorly studied, as of 2021.

 Cancer

-Artificial sweeteners do not cause cancer.
-Multiple reviews have found no link between artificial sweeteners and the risk of developing cancer.
-FDA scientists have reviewed scientific data regarding the safety of aspartame and different sweeteners in food and concluded that they are safe for the general population under common intake conditions.
+Multiple reviews have found no link between artificial sweeteners and the risk of cancer.
+FDA scientists have reviewed scientific data regarding the safety of aspartame and different sweeteners in food, concluding that they are safe for the general population under common intake conditions.

 Mortality

 High consumption of artificially sweetened beverages was associated with a 12% higher risk of all-cause mortality and a 23% higher risk of cardiovascular disease (CVD) mortality in a 2021 meta-analysis.
-A 2020 meta-analysis found a similar result, with the highest consuming group having a 13% higher risk of all-cause mortality and a 25% higher risk of CVD mortality.
+A 2020 meta-analysis found a similar result, with the highest-consuming group having a 13% higher risk of all-cause mortality and a 25% higher risk of CVD mortality.
+However, both studies also found similar or greater increases in all-cause mortality when consuming the same amount of sugar-sweetened beverages.

-Non-nutritive sweeteners vs Sugar
+Non-nutritive sweeteners vs sugar

-Reviews and dietetic professionals have concluded that moderate use of non-nutritive sweeteners as a safe replacement for sugars can help limit energy intake and assist with managing blood glucose and weight.
+The World Health Organization does not recommend using non-nutritive sweeteners to control body weight, based on a 2022 review that could only find small reductions in body fat and no effect on cardiometabolic risk.
+It recommends fruit or non-sweetened foods instead.